dangmai/dangmai/README.md

 ##### BIO

-- 🇺🇸 Currently based in Boston, Massachusetts.
+- 🇺🇸 Currently based in the Bay Area.
 - 🇻🇳 Originally from Ha Noi, Viet Nam.